amplitude/amplitude-docs/content/collections/analytics/en/debug-analytics.md

 ### Step 1: Find yourself

-After you have instrumented your events, the first step is to manually trigger some of those events on your own device.
+After you instrument your events, trigger some of those events on your own device.
 Once you've done that, open Amplitude Analytics and navigate to [*Users > User Profiles*](http://analytics.amplitude.com/amp-dev-docs/activity).
 Here, you can search for yourself by user ID or device ID.

 ### Step 2: Analyze the event stream